sula234/MastodonGraph/README.md

 # Limitations
 Since I was not the instance admin, I could not get a list of all server members at once.
 Therefore, I used a depth-first graph traversal algorithm to collect all users, which is very slow for servers with a large number of people.
 However, if you are an admin or have found a way to quickly get the names of all users, then this will reduce the time and allow you to get large graph sizes.

+# Jupiter Notebook

+I also added a Jupyter Notebook where you need to open it in Google Colab to work with it. **All comments in notebook are in Russian.**